What Is Sublimation Paper? Types, Uses & Best Paper Guide (2026)

 Q- How many times can you use the same sublimation paper?

-To keep the design sanctity intact, I recommend using each paper once.
-But when the coating is a high release one and I have to design some not – so – hard material like a mouse pad, then I reuse the paper a few times over.
+To keep the design sanctity intact, I always recommend using each paper once.
+But when the coating is a high release and I have to design some not – so – hard material like a mouse pad, then I reuse the paper multiple times.
 I always discard it when it starts giving faded results.